 It has been a while since I last created a post.
 Instead of the usual market analysis articles, I have decided to update an existing article (this one) with some fresh content.

 This is above all an educational article.
 I wanted to share examples of how I look for trade setups.
 My aim is to shorten the learning curves of new traders.
 There are lots of lessons in this, so I hope you take something on board!

 There are lots of before and after charts in this article.
+A couple of fresh ones, but most from the existing article.
+Though the market looks a lot different now than it did a couple of years ago, the way I look for ideas remains largely the same.
 I have included some examples of the trades that haven’t worked towards the end.
 My intention is to provide you some ideas about how to look for trades, manage the risk while in a trade and how to exit etc.

 Anyway, please find below some before and after examples, along with the rationale behind each trade idea.

 Shoring oil is playing with fire.
 Unless you do it with proper risk management and are quick to take profit.
 The Russian invasion of Ukraine saw oil prices surge higher in early 2022.
 But by the middle of the year, demand concerns had started to weigh down many risk assets, including crude.
 So now we were on the look out to short crude oil and when it displayed this failed attempt to hold above the previous week’s doji candle, I thought the top might be in.
 This is what I wrote to the private group and asked:

 Are we heading to previous week’s low from here, to take stops of trapped longs?

 At the time, WTI’s daily chart showed a large bearish engulfing candle and failure to hold above previous resistance and prev week’s high at $111.07: